-Williamson County is fortunate to have county-wide School Social Workers.
-School Social Workers act as a liaison between school, home and community by providing comprehensive services to students, families and school systems to prevent, remediate and remove psychological barriers that interfere with learning.
+School social workers act as a liaison between school, home and community.
+They provide comprehensive services to students, families and school systems to prevent, remediate and remove psychological barriers interfering with learning.

-Social Workers also work with families to help them participate effectively in their child’s education, to find and use appropriate community resources, and to facilitate communication between home and school.
+Social workers also work with families to help them participate effectively in their child’s education, to find and use appropriate resources and to facilitate communication between the home and the school.

-School Social Workers collaborate with school staff to help students and their families.
-They help to identify factors in the child’s home, school and community environment that may be a barrier to learning.
-School Social workers are also available to identify, intervene and refer students with mental health needs and to consult in crisis situations.
+School social workers collaborate with the school staff to help students and their families.
+They help identify factors in the child’s home, school and community environment that may be barriers to the child’s learning.
+They are also able to identify, intervene and refer students with mental health needs and to consult during a crisis.